Undergraduate Course: Palaeontology and Sedimentology (EASC10106)

 *Final written exam, sedimentology questions: 25% of course mark.
-Two questions, students answer both.
+Two questions, one each from RW and SH¿s components of the course, students answer both.

 *Palaeontology fieldtrip report: 20% of course mark.
 Palaeontology group presentation: 5% of course mark.
 Details: palaeontology coursework is a written report and group presentation based on one of the four fieldtrips.
 The course will be divided into groups: at least one group for each fieldtrip site.
 Each individual will write a report on their group¿s site, of a total of ca. 1500 words, which includes: 1) a brief background on the age, location (ca. 100-200 words), and importance of the site; 2) a summary of the sedimentology of the site (ca. 500 words); 3) a description of five fossils you found at the site, with a drawing or photograph for each, an identification of what the fossils are, and a description of major anatomical features and biological habits (ca. 800-900 words).
 Each group will work together to prepare and a deliver a 15-minute powerpoint presentation on their site, describing its age, sedimentology, importance, major fossils, palaeoenvironment, regional geological setting and any other relevant information.
 Be creative!
 The individual reports will be handed in on that same day as the presentations (as above).
 Please note that if fieldtrips are unable to proceed, an alternative essay-based assessment and groupwork-based assessment will be substituted.

 *Sedimentology practical exam: 25% of course mark.
 The class practical exam is a 20-minute test on the practical material of the sedimentological part of the course to be held in the scheduled practical class time.